-With the Company's increased focus on evaluating new opportunities, a total of approximately \$2.8 million was spent by Talon on project evaluation and due diligence during the year ended December 31, 2013.
-In the first and second quarters of 2014, assuming the Company has not acquired one or more new projects and continues to evaluate new opportunities, the Company expects to spend between \$1 million and \$1.5 million on project evaluation and due diligence.
+With the Company's increased focus on evaluating new opportunities, a total of approximately \$0.8 million was spent by Talon on project evaluation and due diligence during the first quarter of 2014.
+In the second quarter of 2014, assuming the Company has not acquired one or more new projects and continues to evaluate new opportunities, the Company expects to spend between \$0.5 million and \$0.7 million on project evaluation and due diligence.

-Talon holds equity investments in a number of other public companies, including 548,936 common shares in Brazil Resources (the successor company to Brazilian Gold Corporation) and 500,000 common shares in Lago Dourado, both of which are listed on the TSX Venture Exchange.
+Talon holds equity investments in a number of other public companies, including 548,936 common shares in Brazil Resources (the successor company to Brazilian Gold Corporation) and 500,000 common shares in Lago Dourado Minerals Ltd., both of which are listed on the TSX Venture Exchange.